lucas-felinto/goober/README.md

 ## Technical Decisions
 - **Database Mocking and User Switching**: Implemented mock data for riders and drivers, enabling dynamic user profile switchin.
 - **UI/UX Design with Vercel v0**: Chose AI tool [Vercel v0](https://v0.dev/) for rapid UI design.
-This tool significantly expedited the design process, allowing us to focus on functionality
+This tool significantly expedited the design process, allowing to focus on functionality
 - **Integration of Supabase with Prisma**: Combined Supabase for real-time updates and Prisma for ORM,